 SITFO's long-term investment objective is CPI + 5%.
-The primary return objective is to maintain purchasing power while sustaining the current distribution amount which is a maximum of 4% of the current market value of the trusts and is defined further in section 4, "Distribution Policy".
+The primary return objective is to maintain purchasing power while sustaining the current distribution amount which is a maximum of 4% of the current market value of the trusts and is defined further in the Distribution Policy outlined in the IPS.
 A portfolio growth rate that exceeds the maximum distribution amount of 4% plus inflation is a secondary objective and is embedded in the CPI + 5% target.